liflab/beepbeep-3-book/markdown/core/README.md

 A numerical stream is passed into an `ApplyFunction` processor; the function evaluates whether a number is even, using a built-in function called [`IsEven`](http://liflab.github.io/beepbeep-3/javadoc/ca/uqac/lif/cep/util/Numbers/IsEven.html).
 This function takes a number as input, and returns a Boolean value.
 This stream of *Booleans* is then piped into a `Window` processor, which will handle windows of Booleans.
 On each window, a `Cumulate` processor computes the disjunction (logical "or") of all events in the window.
 On a given window of three successive events, the output is `true` if and only if there is at least one even number.
 The end result of this whole chain is a stream of Booleans; it returns `false` whenever three input events in a row are odd, and `true` otherwise.

 As we can see, although this example makes use of a `Window` processor, its meaning is far from the numerical aggregation functions used in classical event stream processing systems.
-As a matter of fact, BeepBeep's very general way of handling windows if unique among existing stream processors.
+As a matter of fact, BeepBeep's very general way of handling windows is unique among existing stream processors.

 This example also marks the first time we have a chain of processors where multiple event types are mixed.
 The first end of the chain manipulates numbers (green pipes), while the last part of the chain has Boolean events (grey-blue).
 Notice how function <!--\index{IsEven@\texttt{IsEven}} \texttt{IsEven}-->`IsEven`<!--/i--> in the drawing has two colours.
 The bottom part represents the input (green, for numbers), while the top part represents the output (grey-blue, for Booleans).
 Similarly, the input pipe of the `ApplyFunction` processor is green, while its output pipe is grey-blue, for the same reason.